 Because car insurance is legally required in almost every state, letting your coverage lapse and driving without insurance will typically mark you as a high-risk driver.
 Additionally, you may be at risk of severe financial loss if you cause an accident while uninsured.

 |National average full coverage premium||National average full coverage premium after a lapse in coverage||Premium impact|

 Tips for safe driving

-The most effective way to prevent being categorized as a high-risk driver is to avoid accidents and moving violations by practicing safe driving habits.
+The most effective way to prevent being categorized as a high-risk driver may be to avoid accidents and moving violations by practicing safe driving habits.
 Good drivers tend to pay lower rates because they have a lower risk of filing a claim.
 Some tips for driving more safely include: